oubiwann/lfe-openstack/README.rst

 ============

 The response data from a successful login holds all the information you need to access the rest of Rackspace cloud services.
-Here are some examples
+The following subsections detail some of these.

+TBD